How often should you refinance your home loan?

 -

-Access equity - Equity is the amount you have paid off on your loan and when refinancing you can access this money.
+Access equity - Equity is the amount you have paid off on your loan, and when refinancing, you can access this money.
 You could use it to leverage a lower interest rate, use it for a deposit on another home, or use it on a holiday or renovations.

 When should you consider refinancing?

-What to consider before refinancing
+What should you consider before refinancing?

-Prior to refinancing you need to think carefully about whether it makes financial sense to replace your old home loan or not.
+Prior to refinancing, you need to think carefully about whether it makes financial sense to replace your old home loan or not.
 Here are some things to consider before you decide to refinance your home loan:

 -